dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickcharts.txt

     class ContactTimeChartView(TimeChartView):
         search_columns = ['name','group']
         chart_title = 'Grouped Birth contacts'
-        label_columns = ContactGeneralView.label_columns
+        label_columns = ContactModelView.label_columns
         group_by_columns = ['birthday']
         datamodel = SQLAModel(Contact)

 this will produce a column chart, with the number of contacts that were born on a particular month or year.
-Notice that the label_columns are from and already defined *ContactGeneralView* take a look at the :doc:`quickhowto`
+Notice that the label_columns are from and already defined *ContactModelView* take a look at the :doc:`quickhowto`

 Finally we will define a direct data chart